Irfan Hussain

 Irfan Hussain was a senior cartoonist for the Indian magazine, Outlook, who was kidnapped and murdered in 1999.
 There have been no convictions in the case so far.

+In his short career he worked for The Hitavada, Hindustan Times and The Pioneer (India).

 Kidnapping and murder

-On 8 March 1999, after spending an evening at the Delhi Press Club at Raisina Hill, Irfan Hussain called his wife to tell her that he would reach home in 15 minutes.
+On 8 March 1999, after spending an evening at the Delhi Press Club at Irfan_Hussain.jpg, Irfan Hussain called his wife to tell her that he would reach home in 15 minutes.
 He dropped off a colleague at Laxmibai Nagar.
 Then he went missing on the way to his home in Sahibabad.
 On 9 March, his wife, Munira Hussain, filed a missing person report.
 After three days, Paresh Nath, a cartoonist at The National Herald, received an anonymous phone call from someone claiming to be from the Shiv Sena, saying that Hussain had already been murdered; and that he and another Delhi cartoonist, Sudhir Tailang, would also be killed soon.
 Shiv Sena, a right-wing, Hindu ultranationalist party, denied its involvement.

 Irfan Hussain's body was discovered on 13 March 1999 in a field in Ghazipur in east Delhi near National Highway 24.
 By this time, Hussain had been missing for five days.
 He had been found strangled, his throat was slit, he had 28 stab wounds and his hands and feet were bound, indicating he was tortured.
 A colleague asked to identify the body could only do so by his shoes, due to the body's disfigurement.
 His car could not be located for several months and his cellphone was never found.